John Cena Explains Why He Regrets His Feud With Dwayne 'The Rock' Johnson

 “It was stupid of me.
 It genuinely was.
 That was my perspective at the time.
 When you’re involved in the daily grind of WWE, and that’s something I never will let go of — I promise you that.
 I just love it, and I don’t think I need to say that, ever again, or have somebody question my allegiance to a brand, not the sport of professional wrestling, so to say, but a brand.
 I love the WWE.
 For me to not be able to see Dwayne’s vision on what he wanted to do personally, and how his personal success could affect a growing global brand, that was just ignorant on my part.”

-Before last year’s WrestleMania in Dallas, The Rock appeared on ESPN’s Sports Center, and he told former WWE commentator Jonathan Coachman that he and Cena no longer have any personal heat with one another, and that now they’re friends.
+Before last year’s WrestleMania in Dallas, The Rock appeared on ESPN’s Sports Center, and he told former WWE commentator Jonathan Coachman that he and Cena no longer have any personal heat with one another, and now they’re friends.

 The Rock’s match with John Cena at WrestleMania 29 might end up being the last match of his legendary WWE career.
 Of course, he officially wrestled again when he squashed Erick Rowan at last year’s WrestleMania, but the match wasn’t a competitive match, and it probably won’t be considered as The Rock’s retirement match if he never wrestles again.